vikchupak/AWS/services/databases/sql/AmazonRDS.md

 - Primary.
 Writes/reads
 - Standby. **No reads and no write instance**.
 Synchronous sync between Primary and Standby.
 Automatic Failover.
+  - It is active and running, but not reachable/visible for users
 - Replica.
 Reads only.
 Async sync between Primary and Replica

 ---